pnjorge/GridHopperTac/README.md

 GridHopperTac is a lightweight standalone version of GridHopper.net, but for Wear OS devices.
 It provides the most essential features of the original GridHopper.net web app in a very lightweight package.

-Currently running on a Samsung Galaxy Watch 4 Classic w/display 46mm, 450x450.
-Other versions will work depending on size.
+Field tested on a Samsung Galaxy Watch 4 Classic w/display 46mm, 450x450.
+Running well on a Watch 5 Pro also.
+Other similar sized displays should work also.

 Install by sideloading the APK to a Wear OS watch using Android Studio, ADB, or other compatible APK installation tools.
+Try Malcolm's 'Wear Installer 2' to sideload the APK.
+He details the connection and pairing procedure.
+Can be very slow to load (5 mins), but on reaching 100% 'Error:' message should show empty.

 Quick Start: Click top of screen [GridHopperTac] to enter Options page.
 Scroll down and click [BACK] to return.
 Click each option to cycle/increment value.
 For orbital position, a long press will jump by 10 degrees to save time.